HenryZhen97/Reconsidering-Overthinking/README.md

 ### Training Scripts

 We provide training scripts in the `scripts/deepscaler/train/`.
-To fully reproduce our CoT Compress results, please refer to the corresponding `README.md` files in each directory.
+To fully reproduce our CoT Compress results, please refer to the corresponding `README.md` files in `verl`.

 ## Evaluation ⚖️